aexoden/edge/README.md

 battle for which a battle function exists.
 (This is generally boss battles and the grind fight.)
 This option is disabled by default, as it's primarily useful for debugging.

+## LiveSplit Integration Requirements (optional and difficult)

+Integration with LiveSplit requires functional luasocket support.
+As of BizHawk v1.11.7, this appears to be an arduous process.
+Roughly speaking, you need to (within the BizHawk source tree) build a version of lua51.dll using the "Release-LUAPERKS" target and replace the lua51.dll in the dll directory.
+You must additionally obtain a copy of socket.lua and place this in the root BizHawk directory.
+(Other directories may also work.)

+On the LiveSplit end, you must add the LiveSplit server to your layout.

+Again, this is entirely optional and is only useful if you want to record or stream runs with LiveSplit.

 ## Usage